 KUKA is exposed to the cyclic investment behavior of its customers in the various market subsectors.
 A major portion of the divisions' business volume is in the automotive sector where oligopolistic structures and constant price pressure are ongoing concerns.
-Fluctuations in the industry's capital spending plans are also considered in the respective strategic and operative plans by analyzing public announcements and disclosures.
+Fluctuations in the industry's capital spending plans are also considered in the respective strategic and operational plans by analyzing public announcements and disclosures.
 The company continuously strives to be as flexible as possible with its own capacities and cost structure to address the cyclic nature of the business.

-Particularly in the second half of 2018, KUKA felt the effects of weakened investment activities in both the automotive industry and the general machinery and systems engineering sector.
-A deviation from the planning and thus also a correction of the earnings targets were primarily caused by an economic slowdown in the key automotive and electronics industries, weak growth in the important Chinese market, and challenges in project business.
+During the course of 2019, KUKA felt the effects of further weakened investment activities in both the automotive industry and the general machinery and systems engineering sector.
+The cooling of the global economy had a negative impact on the company's business development, particularly in its focus markets of automotive and electronics.
+The Europe and China regions have been hit particularly hard.
+In addition, there are further costs resulting from existing orders and the need for restructuring in the Robotics business segment.
 The ongoing trend towards automation invariably also offers opportunities in non-industrial sectors, such as the long-term prospects associated with assisting an aging society.
-The digitization strategy has been continuously implemented by means of various projects.
+The digitalization strategy has been implemented continuously through various projects.

 KUKA works with suppliers that focus on quality, innovative strength, continuous improvement and reliability so that it can supply its own customers with products of the highest possible quality and ensure timely delivery.
-Generally, KUKA sources product components from several suppliers in order to minimize the risk of sharp price rises for key raw materials, but in a few cases, due to a lack of alternative sources, is dependent on single suppliers that dominate their markets.
+Generally, KUKA sources product components from several suppliers in order to minimize the risk of sharp price increases for key raw materials, but in a few cases, due to a lack of alternative sources, is dependent on single suppliers that dominate their markets.
 Continuous monitoring of supplier risks is conducted as part of the risk management process.